iamxdave/goassign.me/README.md

 <!-- HOW DOES IT WORK-->
 ## How does it work 📔
 <p>
-  The application allows logged users to make notes and update existing ones to track their implementation progress.</br>
+  The application allows logged users to make notes and update existing ones in order to track their implementation progress.</br>
-  It also always current users to make accounts for new ones to share them board filled with notes.</br>
+  It also always logged users to make accounts for new users to share them filled with notes board.</br>
-  All passwords are hashed with **bcrypt** package and all data is restricted only for logged users.</br>
+  All passwords are hashed with <b>bcrypt</b> package and all data is restricted only for logged users.</br>
-  There are two implemented languages to choose from: PL and EN.</br>
+  Also there are two implemented languages to choose from: PL and EN.</br>
 </p>